 When it comes to improving lightning detection safety at your golf course, there can be no compromises.
-The best systems must be in place to protect your golfers, staff, and other visitors.
+The best golf course lightning warning system must be in place to protect your golfers, staff, and other visitors.
 Golf courses and country clubs alike need to prioritize guest safety from severe weather throughout the season.
 So what’s the best way to improve lightning safety?

 Is there a difference between lightning prediction and lightning detection?
 Yes, and it’s a big one.
 So big, that over 30 of our golf courses just switched from one to the other.
 Can you guess what they switched to?
 Let’s take a look at the advantages and disadvantages of both lightning prediction and lightning detection systems.

 Lightning prediction systems work in a way that predicts electrostatic force in the atmosphere.
 This an issue, because electrostatic events other than lightning strikes can trigger a false alarm and pull golfers off of the course for no reason.
 For example, ambient charges by nearby electric equipment can set off prediction units.
 These false alarms can be avoided – but at a cost.
 Equipment manufacturers will set thresholds high, resulting in greater potential for unreported storms.

 Another downside to this type of safety systems is that there are no other weather conditions that they can predict.
 For example, this type of system cannot predict a tornado or a downpour.
 In fact, these units can’t tell for certain if there will actually be a storm on your course.

 Two final issues for courses with prediction systems are that placing and maintaining them are difficult tasks.
 These systems need to be placed somewhere high, away from electrical equipment and trees.
 With the beautiful landscape of golf courses, finding a high enough space away from trees can prove difficult.
 They also need to be maintained frequently as fallen debris can disable the machine’s capabilities.